Quercus rugosa

 Quercus rugosa, commonly known as the netleaf oak, is a broad-leaved tree in the beech and oak family Fagaceae.
 It is native to southern North America.

 Description

 Quercus rugosa is an evergreen shrub or tree.
 The bark is brown and scaly.
-The leaves are thick and leathery, rarely flat, usually cupped, up to 15 centimetres (6 inches) long, dark green on the top but covered with a thick of reddish-brown hairs on the underside.
+The leaves are thick and leathery, rarely flat, usually cupped, up to 15 cm long, dark green on the top but covered with thick reddish-brown hairs on the underside.
 The young leaves are also very hairy and usually red or yellow.